avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-07-3-create-device-security-profile.md

    - Write a name for your Client ID here - you can just use **Prototype**.
    - Click "Generate ID".
 You should get a Client ID and an option to download it.
    - If you're creating this product profile on your Raspberry Pi, click **Download** to get your credentials onto your AVS prototype.
-Save the config.json file to your `/home/pi` directory.
-When you click download, it'll automatically put it in your /home/pi/downloads folder.
+When you click download, the file will automatically be put in your /home/pi/Downloads folder.
+This file will be copied and used at a later step.
    - Check the box beside *I agree to the AVS agreement and the AVS Program Requirements.*
 	 - Click **FINISH**.